June 20, 1990

 RE: SCOPE, PRICING & RATING OF COMMERCIAL UMBRELLA POLICIES: WORKERS' COMPENSATION & EMPLOYERS' LIABILITY COVERAGES

 Circular Letter No. 17 (1987), dated October 16, 1987, set forth the Department's position regarding the inclusion of underlying Workers' Compensation and Employers' Liability coverage in the rating of commercial umbrella policies.
-Essentially, the Circular Letter indicated that Workers' Compensation and Employers' Liability coverages should not be contemplated in the rating of umbrella policies, based on the fact that Workers' Compensation and Employers' Liability coverages in New York are generally unlimited in nature, resulting in no exposure to the umbrella carrier.
+Essentially, the Circular Letter indicated that Workers' Compensation and Employers' Liability coverages should not be contemplated in the rating of umbrella policies, based on the fact that Worker' Compensation and Employers' Liability coverages in New York are generally unlimited in nature, resulting in no exposure to the umbrella carrier.
 However, it was not the intent of this Department to proscribe the inclusion of Workers' Compensation and Employers' Liability insurance coverage in the writing of umbrella policies for insureds with an identifiable exposure to losses that would fall outside the scope of the unlimited coverage provided by the New York Workers' Compensation policy.